 Why do tourists want to know if the towers are worth it?

-There are various reasons why tourists visiting Sagrada Familia want to know if going up the towers will be worth it.
+There are various reasons why tourists want to know if going up the Sagrada Familia towers will be worth it.

-- 3. The facades are not connected, which means you can either visit the Nativity facade or Passion facade tower.
+3. The facades are not connected, which means you can either go up the Nativity facade tower or Passion facade tower.
 Despite buying a costlier ticket you get to climb only one tower.

-- 4. Tourists can only use the elevator to go up the towers, and to get down you must climb down 400 stairs.
+4. Tourists can use the elevator only to go up the towers, and to come down you must climb down 400 stairs.
 Because of this large number of stairs, the tourists want to know if the physical exertion is worth it.

 If you knew these 23 unbelievable facts about Sagrada Familia, we won’t even be debating if the towers are worth it.